 It's so difficult to say goodbye to a beloved pet.
 The care of your pet's remains after death is one of the last things you wish to think about while dealing with your grief.
 The sorrow you feel from losing a pet is difficult to bear.
 However, after the death of your pet, there is a decision you will need to make right away.
 The term "aftercare" refers to how you would like your pet's remains handled.
 As difficult as this may be to address, it is something you must do.

 If your pet's body is at your veterinarian's office, they might be willing to hold the body for a day or two while you review your options.
 However, in some cases, there is not a way to store your dog or cat's body and a decision must be made right away.
 After the handling of your pet's remains, you may also wish to have a small funeral or memorial service to say goodbye to your dear companion.
 Here are common aftercare options for your pet's remains:

 Cremation involves the incineration of the body in a specially-designed furnace, thus reducing the remains to ashes and tiny bone fragments (called "cremains").
 Most veterinary offices have a professional relationship with one or more pet crematories and can help you make these arrangements.

-Private/Individual Cremation: By electing this type of cremation, you will be able to have your pet's ashes returned to you.
+By selecting this type of cremation, you will be able to have your pet's ashes returned to you.
 Choose a reputable company to ensure that you are receiving your pet's ashes (and not the ashes of one or more other pets).
 Some people wish to be present to view the cremation, while others do not.
 However, choosing a crematory that allows viewing might give you peace of mind that your pet is truly being cremated alone.
 The basic cost of private pet cremation averages from about $150 to $300, depending on the size of the pet and the costs in your region.